pstaender/neo4jmapper/README.md

 You can extend the Node object with an other object.
 There is no difference whether you use the `_.extend()` method of underscorejs, the class pattern of coffeescript or similar method to extend your "class" (I prefer the CoffeeScript way to keep the code more clean…).

-This feature only works with Neo4j v2+ because it' using the label feature.
+This feature only works with Neo4j v2+ because it makes use of the label feature.

 ```coffeescript